Rule of Law Experts Council

 Dr. Mark Shaw is the Director of Communities, Crime and Conflict at STATT Consulting, Hong Kong.
 He previously worked for ten years at the United Nations Office on Drugs and Crime (UNODC), including as Inter-Regional Adviser, Chief of the Criminal JusticeReform Unit, and with the Global Programme against Transnational Organised Crime, with extensive field work in fragile and postconflict states.
 He hasheld a number of other positions in government and civil society, including: Director of Monitoring and Analysis in the South African Secretariat for Safety and Security, Head of the Crime and Police Programme at the Institute for Security Studies in Pretoria, Ford Foundation Senior Fellow at the South African Institute of International Affairs, United States Institute of Peace Researcher on local conflicts at the Centre for Policy Studies in Johannesburg, adviser to the Provincial Safety Minister for Gauteng, and as a violence monitor for the National Peace Secretariat.
 Mark chaired the Committee of Inquiry on Police Reform in South Africa and was the chief drafter of the government’s 1998 White Paper on Safety and Security.
 He holds a PhD from the University of the Witwatersrand, Johannesburg, and has published widely on peace, security, and justice reform issues.

-As a USAID Democracy Fellow, Andrew Solomon serves as Transitional Justice Advisor on the Human Rights Team in the Center for Democracy, Human Rights, and Governance.
+Andrew Solomon is a Senior Rule of Law Advisor in USAID's Center for Democracy, Human Rights, and Governance where he designs and evaluates justice and security sector assistance programs and supports interagency coordination in the area of rule of law.
 Prior to joining USAID, Andrew was a Director and Justice Sector Reform Advisor at BlueLaw International, where he served as technical lead on an effort to support the development of State/INL doctrine in the areas of justice and security sector assistance, gender equality, and anti-corruption.
-He previously served as a Deputy Director of the Brookings-Bern Project on Internal Displacement and as Director of Programs at American Society of International Law.
-Solomon has worked on many aspects of rule of law including transitional justice and governance.
-He has been deeply involved in electoral management as a short term election observer and a legal analyst in 15 countries in Eastern Europe, Balkans, Caucasus, and Central Asia with the Organization for Security and Cooperation in Europe.
-He also served as Co-Director of the Rule of Law Research Office at the ABA/CEELI.
-Solomon holds a J.D. from the Catholic University School of Law.
+He also previously served as a Deputy Director of the Brookings-Bern Project on Internal Displacement, Director of Programs at the American Society of International Law, and Co-Director of the Rule of Law Research Office at ABA/CEELI.
+In addition, Andrew has extensive experience in electoral administration a a legal analyst and election observer in more than 15 countries throughout Eastern Europe, Balkans, Caucasus, and Central Asia with the Organization for Security and Cooperation in Europe.
+He holds a J.D. from the Catholic University School of Law and a M.A. in international relations from the American University.

 Adam Stapleton is a lawyer and justice adviser with emphasis on penal reform and criminal justice.
 He is on the Board of Directors of the Governance and Justice Group, a non-profit group working on governance, justice and security reform issues.
 Currently he is Adjunct Professor of Law, Bluhm Legal Clinic, Northwestern University School of Law (USA) and Fellow of the Human Rights Centre at Essex University (UK).
 He served as a human rights officer with UN missions in Cambodia, South Africa and Rwanda.
 From a base in Malawi he worked as an independent adviser to Penal Reform International for 12 years - as well as consulted for the UK Department for International Development (DFID) on the design of their Access to Justice programs in Malawi, Nigeria, Lesotho, Ghana.
 He has acted for various international development agencies in justice and penal reform in 16 countries in Africa (including Liberia, the Sudan, the Democratic Republic of the Congo), in the Balkans and South Asia.
 He has published widely on justice and penal reform issues and co-wrote the Human Rights Handbook with Kathryn English.
 He lives in Portugal and works in English, French, Spanish and Portuguese.